r00t-3xp10it/venom/README.md

     venom 1.0.11 (malicious_server) was build to take advantage of apache2 webserver to deliver payloads (lan) using a fake webpage writen in html that takes advantage of <iframe> <meta-http-equiv>
-    or "<form>" tags to be hable to trigger payload download.
+    or "<form>" tags to be hable to trigger payload downloads.

+    "Apache2 (malicious url) will copy all files needed to your webroot"

 # DEPENDENCIES